 What you need to service the Royal Enfield Meteor 350

-Servicing your own Royal Enfield is almost to be expected.
+Royal Enfield almost expects you to service your own motorcycle.
 There are lots of resources in the owner’s manual, and many free guides on YouTube on how to do everything from an oil change to checking the valve clearance.

 As there’s only one cylinder head and only two valves, servicing the Meteor 350 isn’t hard — which is lucky, as the service intervals are quite short at only 5000 km or 6 months!